inabikarilibrary/inalib/inapedia/players/french/mathiuze.md

 # Mathiuze

-Mathiuze is a French player, maining Chain.
+Mathiuze is a French :fr: player, maining Chain.
 He is notably one of the few Chain players in France.

 ## Achievements